rafadc/mySQL-replication-tutorial/README.md

 sudo service mysql start
 ```

-TODO: At this moment I had to remove both ib_logfile in the slave machine since mySQL is complining about their size to start.
-Is there a cleanest solution?
+*TODO*: At this moment I had to remove both ib_logfile in the slave machine since mySQL is complining about their size to start.
+Is there a cleanest solution that doesn't involve to manually change slave's config?

 ## Configure the replication